A Different Path to Canonization

 The Life of a Wealthy Socialite

 St. Angela (1248 - 1309) was born in Foglino in the province of Umbria in the modern day country of Italy.
 Her family was wealthy and, as far is known, not particularly pious.
 Angela was a beautiful young woman, and she had many suitors.
-As was typical in that day because life expectancy was must less than it is today, she married at a young age, probably in her mid teens.
-Not much is known about her husband other than he was a young wealthy landowner and that he was not overly concerned about how his wife conducted herself.
+As was typical in that day because life expectancy was must less than it is today, she married at a young age, probably in her middle teens.
+Not much is known about her husband other than he was a young, wealthy landowner and that he was not overly concerned about how his wife conducted herself.

 Angela, herself, later recounted how in her married life she spent her time on frivolous pursuits, empty pleasures, fashionable clothes, and superficial society gatherings and conversation.
 Moreover, she was neglectful of her children's upbringing and education.
 And, she also was not faithful to her husband.
 In her autobiography, she describes herself as living the life of a young, beautiful, wealthy socialite without concern for her spiritual life or indeed the lives of those around her.